Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 5. Visit the Live Turtle and Tortoise Museum

-Situated within the Chinese Garden, the Live Turtle and Tortoise Museum is home to one of the world’s largest collections of turtles and tortoises.
-Here, you can interact with and feed various species, from the common to the exotic, in a charming and educational setting.
+Located in the Chinese Garden, the Live Turtle and Tortoise Museum is the home to one of the largest collections of turtles and tortoises in the world.
+Here, multiple species of both common and exotic variety can be interacted and fed with in a fun and learning environment.

 6. Cycle Through the Kranji Countryside